 Vehicles, previously 4 studs wide at this scale, suddenly became six or eight studs wide.
 And that was to accommodate a single, centrally seated passenger.
 For them to sit side by side required space between the seats, as well as space on the sides.

 For several years, the yellow brick head and hands remained the standard.
 The folks at Lego liked the idea that even though only one skin tone existed, it really didn’t match any actual human hue, so in a sense they represented everyone and anyone.
-It also meant characters couldn’t wear yellow for the most part, as they looked sort of naked.
+It also meant characters who wore yellow looked sort of naked.

 Around the turn of the century, Lego was struggling financially.
 Their toys were immensely popular and beloved, but costs were spiraling out of control.
 In order to keep up the precise, durable quality of the brand, they had to raise prices just enough to become an issue with consumers.
 Also, there were some issues with protecting the copyrights on their designs, so competitors popped up, some with lower prices, most with lower quality.